 Why Choose Adam Sacks as Your Jacksonville Family Law Attorney

-I started my legal career as a prosecutor for the State of Florida.
-For two years, I tried criminal cases in Seminole County — standing in front of judges and juries, presenting evidence, and arguing motions.
-That courtroom experience gave me something that most family law attorneys don’t have: the confidence to take your case to trial if that’s what it takes.
+I started my legal career as a prosecutor for the State of Florida, serving as an Assistant State Attorney in the Eighteenth Judicial Circuit.
+For two years, I tried criminal cases in Seminole County — standing in front of judges and juries, presenting evidence, cross-examining witnesses, and arguing motions under pressure.
+That courtroom experience gave me something that most family law attorneys simply do not have: the confidence and the skill set to take your case to trial if that is what it takes to protect your rights.
+I have carried that trial-ready mentality into every family law case I have handled over the past 25 years in Jacksonville, and opposing counsel know that when I represent a client, we are fully prepared to go the distance.

 But I’m also a Florida Supreme Court Certified Family Mediator.
 That means I know how to get results at the negotiation table, too.
 I’ve mediated hundreds of cases and I understand how to find common ground when it exists — and how to fight for my clients when it doesn’t.